Let’s Address The Trauma You’re Finally Ready To Release

 Here are some things that matter to me very much.
 To say these things “matter” to me is a ridiculous understatement, but I want to at least name them: anti-racism, anti-fascism, gender liberation and body liberation.

-I was a Licensed Marriage Family Therapist for about 20 years.
+I was a Licensed Marriage Family Therapist for 20 years.

 I’ve given up my license and no longer work within the medical model.
 I don’t use mental health diagnoses with my clients.